-Let me give you some other examples.
-Here we’re going to look at a food establishment with an amazing marketing video on it.
+We’re going to look at a food establishment with an amazing marketing video on it.
 How do we actually say how those things are connected?
 We don’t want to have two entities where we have just a video and just a food establishment – we want to make sure they’re embedded.

-Schema Paths was developed by my co-founder Mark when he got really tired of going to schema.org trying to figure out how he was going to relate two different things.
-Within Schema Paths so you can actually just pick the two different classes.
-In this case, a food establishment and a video object and it will tell you how you can relate those two things.
+Schema Paths was developed by my co-founder Mark when he got tired of going to schema.org to figure out how he was going to relate two different things.
+Within Schema Paths, you can simply just pick the two different classes.
+In this case, you would choose a food establishment and a video object and it will tell you how you can relate those two things.

-For example, for subjectOf is the appropriate way to connect the food establishment as the subject of the video.
-This would be a really clean way of doing it so that the primary entity on the page is around the food establishment.
-It’s a page about the restaurant and then embedded in that would be subjectOf and then you would link to the data item or link to the video object.
+For example, ‘subjectOf’ is the appropriate way to connect the food establishment as the subject of the video.
+This would be a really clean way of applying it so that the primary entity on the page is around the food establishment.
+It highlights that it is a page about the restaurant, and then embedded within that would be subjectOf, then you would link to the data item or link to the video object.

 You can also relate it the other way: if the page was primarily about the video object then you might use about and say that it’s primarily about this video.
-The video is then about the food establishment and that way I’m being very clear as to which one is the primary entity of page.
+The video is then about the food establishment and that way I’m being very clear as to which one is the primary entity of the page.

-The other suggestion we have is to use very strong connectors.
-As you’re looking at linking things, use fields such as About, Mentions, subjectOf and hasPart.
-Let me show you some examples.
-In this news article, we would want to be very clear that is about Jack Ward the cowboy and ideally use a Wikipedia entry in order to define who he is.
+For example, say you’re writing a news article and you want to be very clear that it’s about ‘Jack Ward the Cowboy’.
+You ideally want to use a Wikipedia entry in order to define who Jack Ward is.
 In this news article you could say that it mentions interstate 10 and also avocados.
-Again, starting to link key topics that were within the article.
-In this news article you could say it’s the subjectOf the video object The Bees.
+Again, starting to link key topics that were within the article to authoritative sources that clearly define those topics.
+In this news article you could say it’s the subjectOf the video object ‘The Bees’.

-Now, a more advanced option is this example, which was a very long web page that talked about a specific service that was being delivered.
+You have a very long web page that talks about a specific service that is being delivered.
 On the page are many FAQs about that service, as well as blogs related to the service.
-We opted to classify it as a Collection Page because it’s got many different things and use a very strong connector (About) to specify it’s about the service, and then hasPart FAQ.
+We would opt to classify it as a Collection Page because it contains many different things.
+We would use a very strong connector (About) to specify it’s about the service, and then hasPart FAQ.
 The FAQ then hasPart Questions and AcceptedAnswers and then it mentions BlogPostings.

 As you can see the strong connector is the About field, and then the less strong ones are hasPart and mentions.
 This allows us to make sure that we’re still getting that rich result for the FAQ but that it’s all nicely connected so Google really understands how this information is related.

-Main Entity of Page
+5. Main Entity of Page

 The main entity of a page is really identifying the primary topic of the page.
 This often comes out if there’s different schema markup data items on a page.
 You could have a news article, a video that haven’t been embedded, and it leaves you wondering “what is this about?”

-An example I once gave of this there was an event site that had five different events on five different days.
+An example I often give is a scenario where there was an event site that had five different events on five different days.
 But, what is the primary event that we’re talking about?
 If there are different items on the page, ideally you would have embedded them and linked them like we just talked about.
-But if you don’t, which one of these is actually the main entity of the page.
+But if you don’t, it’s unclear which one of these is actually the main entity of the page.

 This is where you can actually merge two different schema.org classes and use properties across both of them.
-Where we see this really commonly used are situation like a house for sale or a house for rent.
+Where we see this really commonly used are situations like a house for sale or a house for rent.
 As you saw my previous example, it’s both a product and a single-family home.
 Or a comedy event on-air is both a comedy event and a broadcast event.
 A book for sale is both a product and a book.
 A hotel for rent is a product and a hotel room.
 You really want to do this only when it adds more clarity.
 Multi-type entities are where you merge those two.
 I believe Schema App is one of the only tools out there that allows you to do this both within our Editor as well as in our Highlighter, either one page at a time or across many.